eclevela-1234/READMEZY/README.md

 # READMEZY
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 **A quick and easy way to set up a professional looking README using node.
 App will generate and interactive document with table of contents linked to subjects of your choosing.
-It takes care of the heavy lifting so you can quickly launch your app with a polished README I had a lot of fun learning more ES6 syntax and tricks on this project**
+It takes care of the heavy lifting so you can quickly launch your app with a polished README.
+I had a lot of fun learning more ES6 syntax and tricks on this project**

 ## Table of Contents